Mark Joseph (producer)

-Mark Joseph is an American multimedia producer, author, and founder/CEO of MJM Entertainment Group and Bully!
+Mark Joseph (born January 27, 1969) is an American multimedia producer, author, and founder/CEO of MJM Entertainment Group and Bully!
 Pulpit.
 He lives in the Los Angeles area with his wife and children.

 Early life and education

 Joseph was born in Tokyo, Japan and after graduating from the Christian Academy in Japan in 1986 moved to Los Angeles to attend Biola University, graduating with a bachelor's degree in communication in 1990.